-31 Is there a directly applicable prohibition of abusive practices or does the law only empower the regulatory authorities to take remedial actions against companies abusing their dominant position?
+32 Is there a directly applicable prohibition of abusive practices or does the law only empower the regulatory authorities to take remedial actions against companies abusing their dominant position?
+LATVIA Lagins, Torgans & Partners LATVIA

 Abusive practices are prohibited.
-The Competition Law empowers the Competition Council to determine that the abuse of a dominant position has taken place and to impose a legal obligation on the market participant (for example, to cease illegal activities or to undertake certain activities).
+The Competition Law empowers the Competition Council to determine that the abuse of a dominant position has taken place and to impose a legal obligation on the market participant (eg, to cease illegal activities or to undertake certain activities).

-32 Which authorities are responsible for enforcement and what powers of investigation to they have?
+33 Which authorities are responsible for enforcement and what powers of investigation do they have?